The-alpha-male/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Prints all single digit numbers of base 10 starting from 0, followed by a new line.

+## 7-print_tebahpla.c

-7-print_tebahpla.c prints the lowercase alphabet in reverse, followed by a new line.
+Prints the lowercase alphabet in reverse, followed by a new line.

+## 8-print_base16.c

-8-print_base16.c prints all the numbers of base 16 in lowercase, followed by a new line.
+Prints all the numbers of base 16 in lowercase, followed by a new line.

+## 9-print_comb.c

-9-print_comb.c program that prints all possible combinations of single-digit numbers.
+Program that prints all possible combinations of single-digit numbers.

+## 100-print_comb3.c

-100-print_comb3.c  prints all possible different combinations of two digits.
+Prints all possible different combinations of two digits.

+## 101-print_comb4.c

-101-print_comb4.c  prints all possible different combinations of three digits.
+Prints all possible different combinations of three digits.

+## 102-print_comb5.c

-102-print_comb5.c prints all possible combinations of two two-digit numbers 0-99
+Prints all possible combinations of two two-digit numbers 0-99